TryKickoff/trykickoff.github.io/learn/get.md

 There are a few easy ways to get started with Kickoff.
 Take a look below and find the way that best suits your particular needs.

-### Use the Yeoman Generator
+### The Yeoman Generator

 Using our Yeoman Generator is the recommended way to get Kickoff each time you want to start a new project.
 Using the generator let’s you configure many aspects of Kickoff every time you start a new project.

-To find out more about it – or what a Yeoman generator is – and how it can help you tailor Kickoff to your projects even faster, [visit the generator docs page](yeoman.html).
+To find out more about it – or what a Yeoman generator is – and how it can help you tailor Kickoff to your projects even faster, visit the [generator docs page](yeoman.html).

 <hr class="sectionSplitter">